nlesc-sherlock/emma/ansible.md

 ```

 ### Add new modules
-For a new application the user might need to install a new module, such as a python module, using either **pip* or **apt-get**.
-The library to be install ed needs to be listed in **emma/vars/common_vars.yaml** either under the *python_packages* or *system_packages* varibles.
+For a new application an user might need to install a new module, such as a python module, using either **pip* or **apt-get**.
+The library to be installed needs to be listed in **emma/vars/common_vars.yaml** either under the *python_packages* or *system_packages* variables.
 To install them the user only needs to run an Emma's Ansible playbook:
 ```
 #Pip
 ansible-playbook install_platform_light.yml --tags "extra_python_packages"